Forceflow/cuda_voxelizer/README.md

 | 1024^3    | 38.6 ms  |

 ## Todo
- * There's still lots of room for optimization in optimal grid/block size launch parameters
  * Output to more popular voxel formats like MagicaVoxel, Minecraft
+ * Optimize grid/block size launch parameters
+ * Implement partitioning for larger models
+ * Do a pre-pass to categorize triangles
  * Implement capture of normals / color / texture data